continuedev/continue-codespaces-demo/README.md

 To test a few common recipes, open the `calculator.py` file and try the following:

-- Ask "write a calculator class in python"
+- Type `/edit write a calculator class in python`
+- Highlight the class and type `/explain tell me why we are using a class here`
-- /comment to write comments for the class
+- Type `/comment` to write comments for the class
-- /pytest to write Pytest unit tests in a separate file
-- Ask in natural language for a new method

 Give Continue a star on GitHub [here](https://github.com/continuedev/continue)